Home Log Cabins to Rent

 Lots of wonderful restaurants cafes pubs and bistros within a short drive from the retreat

 Located in Sudbury, this cabin is in a rural area.
-The area's natural beauty can be seen at Dedham Vale and Great Cornard Country Park, while Gainsborough's House and Sir Alfred Munnings Art Museum are cultural highlights.
-Assington Barn and East Anglian Railway Museum are also worth visiting.
-Take time off to check out the winery tours in the area, or get some fresh air with adventures like hiking, cycling, and mountain biking nearby.
+Dedham Vale and Gainsborough's House are local landmarks, and some of the area's attractions include Assington Barn and East Anglian Railway Museum.
+Lavenham Falconry and Tenpin Bowling Colchester are also worth visiting.
+Take time off to check out the winery tours in the area, or get some fresh air with adventures like cycling, mountain biking, and hiking nearby.

-The spacious living area has a fabulous homely feel with a cont 4
+The spacious living area has a fabulous homely feel with a contemporary wood burner.
+4

 Stowmarket, Suffolk, East of England

-The spacious living area has a fabulous homely feel with a cont From £882 Availability
+The spacious living area has a fabulous homely feel with a contemporary wood burner.
+From £980 Availability

 This unique, Finnish log cabin has been built to the highest standard and is comfortably furnished throughout.
 The spacious living area has a fabulous homely feel with a contemporary wood burning stove for those cosy nights curled up on the sofa.
 There is a large balcony leading out from the main sitting room area with wonderful chunky wooden sofas and garden furniture – sit back, enjoy the peace and relax watching goats and sheep graze in the neighbouring paddocks.